 Monthly Car Depreciation Calculator

-See the true cost of car ownership beyond just loan payments.
+See the true ownership cost beyond your monthly loan payment.

 Depreciation is the single largest cost of car ownership — yet it is rarely listed on a car dealer’s sticker.
 Unlike fuel, insurance, or maintenance costs, depreciation is invisible day-to-day, which makes it easy to underestimate.
 Understanding depreciation is essential for making smart vehicle purchase decisions.